type

 6. The Bamboo Beauty Bungalow: Strong, Sustainable, and Seriously Chic

 I used to think bamboo was just for beach mats and chopsticks.
 The flimsy kind that break when you try to pick up a dumpling.
-I once broke three chopsticks in a row at a Chinese restaurant—my friend laughed and said, “You’re doing it wrong.”
-Spoiler: I was.
+I once broke three chopsticks in a row at a Chinese restaurant—my friend laughed so hard she snorted, and the waiter had to come over and show me how to hold them properly.
+I still felt awkward, like I was holding them wrong on purpose.
 But bamboo?
 It’s a sustainable superhero.
-And Bamboo Beauty Bungalows show exactly why.
+And

 And the best part?
 You don’t have to live in a tropical place to love it.
 Even in Ohio (where winters are freezing enough to make your nose hair stick together!), a bamboo house with good insulation feels like a little slice of paradise.
 It’s proof that eco-friendly materials can be both practical and pretty.